jacoblockett/yugipedia-gql/README.md

 * __`404 <Data Not Found>`__ - The data you requested doesn't exist as a resource on the providing server.
 This will most likely occur due to spelling errors.

 #### Breakdown - 5xx:
-* __`500 <GQL Error>`__ - These errors are produced by the underlying GraphQL interpreter, usually denoting syntax errors or issues.
+* __`500 <Internal Error>`__ - These errors are produced by the underlying GraphQL interpreter, usually denoting syntax errors or issues.
+If you find this error causes consistent, repeatable issues for you, please create an issue and I'll take a look at it.
-* __`501 <Unknown Error>`__ - The errors that was raised is known to be unknown.
+* __`501 <Unknown Error>`__ - The error that was raised is hasn't been classified or foreseen.
 These will be random, uncaught and untested errors that are thrown by anyone from anywhere down the chain.
 These shouldn't be common, but still might occur.

+#### FatalError:

+You may sometimes be presented with a FatalError.
+These errors are internal to the scraping and data collection code and are 9.9x out of 10 caused by my missing a bug, or even potentially a breaking change to a website or API the code is using.
+If you see this kind of error, please create an issue immediately as it's likely not a fluke.

 ## Schema